 You are equally as important in the screening process as your doctor is, though.
 Typically these mammograms takes place once a year, so there is plenty of time between doctors visits for cancers to develop and appear on your breasts.
 It’s important to know how your breasts typically feel, in addition to the symptoms and signs of breast cancer to know if something is off.

-There are a range of treatment options for breast cancer depending on its invasiveness and its stage.
+There is a range of treatment options for breast cancer depending on its invasiveness and its stage.
 Let’s look at some of the main treatment options:

-Osteoporosis is a condition that can occur when the body doesn’t produce enough bone to replace bone you lose.
-This leads to weak, brittle bones prone to breaking easily.
+Osteoporosis is a condition that can occur when the body doesn’t produce enough bone to replace bone that you lose, which leads to weak, brittle bones that are prone to breaking easily.

 Rather than having bones with a strong-binding structure, osteoporotic bones have a honeycomb-like structure with low density, which causes an easy break.
 The National Osteoporosis Foundation notes that the bones most likely to break when you have osteoporosis are the hips, wrist, and spine.

-As mentioned, osteoporosis forms when you are losing more bone than your body is capable of replacing.
+As mentioned before, osteoporosis forms when you are losing more bone than your body is capable of replacing.
 Over your lifetime, your body constantly replaces old bone with new bone, which is a process called resorption.